SabaKathawala/Vector-Space-Model-With-PageRank/README.md

 git clone https://github.com/SabaKathawala/Vector-Space-Model-With-PageRank.git
 mvn spring-boot:run
 ```
+-> It will take around 5 minutes for the server to start the first time

 -> Open a browser

 -> In the address bar type: localhost:8080
 -> Application starts